EuroPython/website/data/pages-content/humble-data.md

 ---
-title: Beginners' Day - Humble Data Workshop
+title: Humble Data Workshop
 subtitle:
   Would you like to learn to code but don’t know where to start?
 Would you like to take a peek at Data Science but are not sure how?
 Taking first steps are very hard.
 That is why we have decided to host a workshop to teach beginners how to start with Python and Data Science.
 Join and let's share our passion for the world of data science!
+social_card: ep2023-social-card-banner1686x888-humble-data.png
 ---
-## Beginners' Day - Humble Data Workshop ##
+## Humble Data Workshop ##
 *WE ARE BACK!*
-Following the success of several Beginners Data Workshop at PyCon US, Ghana, Namibia, Africa and PyData Global, we are glad to have it again at EuroPython!
+Following the success of several Beginner's Data Workshop at PyCon US, Ghana, Namibia, Africa and PyData Global, we are glad to have it again at EuroPython!

 👉🏽 [APPLY HERE TO ATTEND THIS WORKSHOP](https://forms.gle/jrF8uSb8w5tMhAyP8) (application deadline is 3rd July, 2023) 👈

-## Learn Python for Data Science in this Beginners' Day Workshop ##
+## Learn Python for Data Science in the Workshop ##
 Would you like to learn to code but don’t know where to start?
 Would you like to take a peek at Data Science but are not sure how?
 Taking first steps are very hard.
 That is why we have decided to host a workshop to teach beginners how to start with Python and Data Science.
 Join and let's share our passion for the world of data science!

 “We want our community to be more diverse: whoever you are, and whatever your background, we welcome you.” – Python Software Foundation’s Diversity Statement

-We invite those from under-represented groups to apply to join us on Monday 17th July 2023 for the EuroPython Beginners' Day - Humble Data Workshop.
+We invite those from under-represented groups to apply to join us on Monday 17th July 2023 for the Humble Data Workshop at EuroPython.
 There, you will learn the basics of programming in Python, useful libraries and tools, such as Jupyter Notebook that help with data analysis.

 You will be divided into small groups, each with an assigned mentor to guide you through the workshop materials and answer your questions.
 You can expect plenty of exercises, quizzes and games, and inspiring talks from those who were once in your shoes.